Some links in this post may be affiliate links

 There are over 1000 named cultivars of Caladiums which include Caladium Blushing Bride, Caladium Broken Heart, Caladium Burning Heart, Caladium candidum, Caladium Cranberry Star, Caladium Dawn to Dusk, Caladium Daydreamer among others.
 Take a look at these Caladium plants varieties.

-All parts of Caladium hortulanum (Heart of Jesus Plant) are toxic to both humans and pets as outlined by ASPCA.
+Yes.
+All parts of Caladium hortulanum are toxic to both humans and pets as outlined by ASPCA.
 If ingested, they may cause burning in the mouth and throat, drooling, vomiting, diarrhea and abdominal pains.
 Contact with the sap may cause skin dermatitis in sensitive skin.
 Therefore, always wear gloves when handling Caladiums.

 Caladiums are a great addition in any plant collection.
-You may acquire Caladiums bulbs (tubers) online from Etsy (Link to Etsy).
+You may acquire Caladiums bulbs (tubers) online from Amazon (Link to Amazon).

-Caladium hortulanum grows best in medium to bright indirect light, average warmth of 15-260C, humidity of 55-65% and moderately moist, well-drained, all purpose soils coupled with regular feeding during the growing season.
+To care for Caladium hortulanum indoors, provide medium to bright indirect light, average warmth of 15-260C, humidity of 55-65% and moderately moist, well-drained soils coupled with regular feeding during the growing season.

-Caladiums require regular pruning to keep them neat and discourage pest and disease infestation.
+Caladiums care requires regular pruning to keep them neat and discourage pest and disease infestation.
 Repotting is not need as they undergo dormancy during the cold season.
 Replace the soil at the beginning of the growing season.
 Keep reading for more on these growing conditions and how to achieve them.

-Heart of Jesus Plant cannot tolerate cold drafts as they can signal dormancy which can cause the leaves to die.
-Therefore, keep the plant away from cold drafts.
+Keep the plants away from cold drafts; Heart of Jesus Plants cannot tolerate cold drafts as they can signal dormancy which can cause the leaves to die.

-Caladiums require a humidity of 55-65% to thrive.
-To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Check out these techniques on how to elevate humidity for houseplants.
+Angel Wings Plants require a humidity of 55-65% to thrive.
+To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Maintain a free air circulation to discourage fungal diseases.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and also discourage pest and disease infestations.